Winterflower/winterflower.github.io/_posts/2015-03-21-conversations-about-python-dicts.md

 new_icecream=icecream
 ```

-The variale new_icecream refers to the exact same dictionary as the variable icecream.
+The variable `new_icecream` refers to the exact same dictionary as the variable icecream.
 We can verify this by adding another item in `icecream` and then calling
 `new_icecream` to retreve that item.